Eureka Rebellion: 19th century

 Following an earlier meeting on 22 November 1855 held at the location of the stockade where calls for compensation were made, Carboni returned to the rebel burial ground for the first anniversary of the battle and remained for the day selling copies of his self-published memoirs.
-The following year for the second anniversary, veteran John Lynch gave a speech as several hundred people gathered at the Eureka lead and the local cemetery to remember the fall of the Eureka Stockade.
+In 1856, for the second anniversary, veteran John Lynch gave a speech as several hundred people gathered at the Eureka lead before a march to the local cemetery to remember the fall of the Eureka Stockade.
+There was a collection to building railings around the Eureka burial ground.

-A diggers' memorial was erected in the Ballaarat Old Cemetery on 22 March 1856 near marked graves.
-Sculpted in stone from the Barrabool Hills by James Leggatt in Geelong, it features a pillar bearing the names of the deceased miners and bearing the inscription "Sacred to the memory of those who fell on the memorable 3 December 1854 in resisting the unconstitutional proceedings of the Victorian Government."
+On 22 March 1856, a diggers' memorial was erected in the Ballaarat Old Cemetery near marked graves.
+Sculpted in stone from the Barrabool Hills by James Leggatt in Geelong, it features a pillar with the names of the deceased miners and the inscription "Sacred to the memory of those who fell on the memorable 3 December 1854 in resisting the unconstitutional proceedings of the Victorian Government".

+In 1857, the anniversary was much more low-key and was marked by "some of the friends of those who fell to decorate their tombs with flowers ... the occasion will be passed over without any public demonstrations...".
+In 1858, at the appointed time, there was only a crowd of seven people at the cemetery, two of whom were journalists.
+The Ballarat Star report "deplored the general lack of interest and neglected condition of the graves".

-The soldiers were also buried in the same cemetery as the rebels.
+The soldiers were buried in the same cemetery as the rebels.
 In August 1872, the area surrounding the soldiers' graves was enclosed with a fence.
-A soldiers' memorial was constructed in 1879 and is an obelisk constructed of limestone sourced from Waurn Ponds with the words "Victoria" and "Duty" carved in its north and south faces, respectively.
+A soldiers' memorial was constructed in 1879, an obelisk constructed of limestone sourced from Waurn Ponds with the words "Victoria" and "Duty" carved in its north and south faces, respectively.

-The Eureka Stockade Memorial located within the Eureka Stockade Gardens dates from 1884 and has been added to the Australian National Heritage List.

-Over the next thirty years, press interest in the events that had taken place at the Eureka Stockade dwindled, but Eureka was kept alive at the campfires and in the pubs and at memorial events in Ballarat.
-In addition, key figures such as Lalor and Humffray were still in the public eye.
+In the 1860s and 1870s, press interest in the events that had taken place at the Eureka Stockade dwindled, with the anniversary rating the occasional reference in the Courier and Star.
+Eureka was kept alive at the campfires, pubs, and at memorial events in Ballarat.
+Key living figures such as Lalor and Humffray were still in the public eye.